 Galvanic Isolators are devices that are installed aboard the boat.
 They are electrically located in series with the boat’s safety ground (green wire).
 Galvanic Isolators contain a diode pack (full-wave bridge rectifier) that blocks small DC galvanic currents but allows AC fault currents to flow.

 There are three “generations” of Galvanic Isolator technology.
 The first generation device consisted of a passive diode pack.
 That passive diode pack was subject to damage by an overload or surge, and that damage could leave the boat’s safety ground conductor electrically non-conductive to AC fault currents.
 Many of these 1st generation GI devices are still in service.
 Unknown to their owners, some percentage of those 1st generation devices are inoperative.
 That is a potentially serious safety risk.
 In response to an ABYC standards revision, GI equipment manufacturers developed a “second generation” device.
-The 2nd generation device utilized an electronic control module to periodically “test and verify” the electrical integrity of the diode pack.
+The 2nd generation device utilized an electronic control module to periodically “test and verify” the electrical integrity of the diode pack, and verify the integrity of the ground connection.
 This 2nd generation equipment created a transient ground fault, and is incompatible with the emerging presence of shore power ground fault sensing equipment on marina docks.
 The newest third generation GIs are of the “failsafe” design.
 They have both a diode pack and a large capacitor, and no longer have electronically active test modules.
 Third generation devices are designed so that they will not fail in an electrically non-conductive state.
 If they fail, they fail in an electrically conductive state.
 In that state, the boat may lose DC galvanic protection, but WILL NOT lose AC safety ground continuity.

-The Prosafe 1 tests the ship’s ground connection when the device is first connected to shore power, and periodically thereafter in regular operation.
+The Prosafe 1 tests the ship’s ground connection when the device is first connected to shore power, and periodically thereafter at regular (3-hour) intervals in regular operation.
 The Prosafe 1 monitor detects the presence of the impressed ground fault, thereby confirming the integrity of the boat’s ground connection through the Galvanic Isolator diode pack and into the shore power infrastructure.
 The Prosafe 1 ground fault current is specified at 30mA, and it can last a variable period up to several seconds.
 The net is, that ground fault can cause a shore power pedestal’s ground fault sensor to trip.
 In my personal experience aboard Sanctuary, the symptoms have been variable.
 At Chesapeake City, MD, I was able to connect to the two 30A receptacles but not to the 50A receptacle through my splitter.
 At Ft.
 Pierce, FL, I was not able to connect to a 30A receptacle, but was able to connect to a 50A receptacle through a splitter.
 HOWEVER, at both Chesapeake City and Ft.
 Pierce, Sanctuary would trip the pedestal breaker at random time intervals.
 Sometimes the monitor’s “test pulse” would not cause a trip, and sometimes it would.
 During the overnight period, Sanctuary tripped the shore power breaker, on average, twice.
 But I was, for some reason I can’t explain, able to reset the breakers.

-TOPIC: Equipment Aging
+TOPIC: Equipment Aging (esp: Hot Water Heater)